Battery Operated Light from LEDs

 Can You Have Battery Powered LED Lights?

-One question we often get from our customers is if an LED can become a battery operated light.
+One question we often get from our customers is if an LED can be run on a battery.
 The short answer — yes.
 Rather than using a 3 volt adapter to provide electricity to any LED light, batteries can offer energy that is more accessible and convenient, depending on your specific needs.
-And, the great news is you have a lot of options to choose from if you want to have efficient battery operated LED lights.
+And, the great news is you have a lot of options to choose from if you want to have efficient battery LED lights.
 LEDs have a very low power draw, so there are plenty of battery types that can run your large, medium or individual mini LED lights to make them nice and bright for a long time.

 CR1225 Battery for LED Lights

 When it comes to energizing small battery LED lights, we have our miniscule CR1225 battery with a holder to help.
 This micro battery is only 12.5mm or 0.5 inches across, which is roughly half the size of a penny.
 As you can see from this picture, the CR1225 can illuminate 4 LEDs for about 12 total hours of use.
 This makes them highly compact and effective LED light batteries.

 Our CR2032 holder with a switch shown here is one of our larger coin cell LED light batteries.
 Not only is this coin cell a nice choice for its small size, but it can run up to 10 LED lights at once.
 Because of this larger capacity, the CR2032 is an excellent choice for powering LED battery lights.

 Other Types of LED Light Batteries